mauriziopaul/litterDiallel/README.md

 ## Installation

 You can install `litterDiallel` using the following steps.
-First, download the `WVmisc` package from the following URL: [packages](https://github.com/mauriziopaul/flu-diallel/tree/master/packages).
-From the download directory, complete the following steps in R.
+Please make sure `devtools` is installed in R.

 1. Install dependency in R: